Krakow's International Culture Center

 and boasts the state-of-the-art equipment.
 Also the

 For years the gallery of the International Culture Center

 has been known in Krakow as the venue for interesting and

 often highly original exhibitions.
 Situated on the upper

 floor of the Center's building at 25 Rynek Glowny (Grand

-Square) it is accessible also to the disabled who may use a comfortable
+Square) it is accessible also to the disabled who may use a

-gallery is open from Tuesday to Sunday between 10 a.m. and 6
+The gallery is open from Tuesday to Sunday between 10 a.m.

-landmarks, has remained the hub of the city
+with its spectacular landmarks, has remained the hub of the city

 Bulwark of the newest art.